Skip to content

 System Design

-This page serves as a comprehensive guide to the architectural paradigms and software patterns that govern the development of the Mental Card Game (MCG) ecosystem.
+This page describes the architectural goal state and the software patterns guiding development of the Mental Card Game (MCG) ecosystem.

 For developers, project members, and contributors, this document outlines the fundamental design rules, architectural decisions, and structural boundaries of the codebase.
 By exploring this page, you will find: